 This post is also available in: हिन्दी (Hindi)

 Computer architecture is the study of how computers process data.
-It is a vast and complex field, but can be broken down into three basic steps: input, processing, and output.
-In instruction cycle, the input stage is where the computer receives instructions from the user.
+It is a vast and complex field but can be broken down into three basic steps: input, processing, and output.
+In the instruction cycle in computer organization, the input stage is where the computer receives instructions from the user.
 The processing stage is where the computer executes those instructions.
 And finally, the output stage is where results are displayed to the user or stored on disk.

 Much of what we know about computer architecture comes from studying how different processors (the brains of computers) work.

 Let’s understand what the instruction cycle in computer architecture is.

 Program in Computer